eagle840/killercoda-labs/helm/intro.md

-In this lab we will be setting up HELM installing a helm chart, and creating a basic helm chart
+In this lab we will be setting up HELM, installing a helm chart, and creating a basic helm chart.

 https://helm.sh/